iLoveTux/helm/docs/source/plugins.rst

 plugins
 *******

-This document will describe how to use and create plugins for helm.
+This document will describe how to use and create plugins for plugemin.

-Helm plugins are used to parse input data.
-The following are the plugins which come bundled with helm by default:
+plugemin plugins are used to parse input data.
+The following are the plugins which come bundled with plugemin by default:

 * CsvInput
 * JsonInput